jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   (b) if there is no agreement under paragraph (a), only if the Minister and the responsible Minister jointly decide that the Treasury may make the request.

 ### 80 Treasury instructions
-(1) The Treasury may issue instructions to departments for all or any of the purposes specified in section 81(1)﻿(a), (ab), (b), (bc), (bd), and (c) to (e).
+(1) The Treasury may issue instructions for all or any of the purposes specified in section 81(1)﻿(a), (ab), (b), (bc), (bd), and (c) to (e) to—
+  (a) departments; and
+  (b) the Parliamentary Service, but only in respect of any appropriation it administers to which section 26EA applies.
-(1A) Subsection (1) is subject to the provisions of this Act and of any regulations made under this Act.
+(2) Subsection (1) is subject to the provisions of this Act and of any regulations made under this Act.
+(3) The following persons must comply with instructions issued under this section:
-(2) A chief executive of a department must comply with any instructions issued under this section to the extent that the instructions apply to that department.
+  (a) the chief executive of a department, to the extent that the instructions apply to that department:
+  (b) the chief executive of the Parliamentary Service, to the extent that the instructions apply to the Parliamentary Service.
-(3) Despite subsections (1) and (2), the Treasury may issue instructions under this section to an intelligence and security department—
+(4) Despite subsections (1) and (3), the Treasury may issue instructions under this section to an intelligence and security department or to the Parliamentary Service—
-  (a) only if the Secretary and the chief executive of that department agree and only to the extent of that agreement; or (b) if there is no agreement under paragraph (a), only if the Minister and the responsible Minister jointly decide that the Treasury may issue the instructions.
+  (a) only if the Secretary and the chief executive of the department or the Parliamentary Service, as applicable, agree and only to the extent of that agreement; or
+  (b) if there is no agreement under paragraph (a), only if the Minister and the responsible Minister jointly decide that the Treasury may issue the instructions.
-(4) The Treasury must publish the instructions on the Internet as soon as practicable after issuing them.
+(5) The Treasury must publish the instructions on an Internet site maintained by or on behalf of the Treasury as soon as practicable after issuing them.

 ### 80A Minister of Finance instructions
 (1) Subject to the provisions of this Act and of any regulations made under this Act, the Minister may issue instructions under subsection (3) for all or any of the purposes referred to in that subsection, rather than recommend the making of regulations under section 81.